Soldie/l7knockknock-hide-port/README.md

-# knock-ssh
+# l7knockknock: hiding one application behind another tcp port
 [![Build Status](https://travis-ci.org/DavyLandman/knock-ssh.svg?branch=master)](https://travis-ci.org/DavyLandman/knock-ssh)
 [![codecov](https://codecov.io/gh/DavyLandman/knock-ssh/branch/master/graph/badge.svg)](https://codecov.io/gh/DavyLandman/knock-ssh)

-Hide an ssh service behind another tcp port.
-For example behind a https server (port 443).
-Only when you receive a certain piece of text (or bytes) will the ssh port be unlocked.
+Hide an tcp server behind another tcp server.
+For example, hiding SSH server behind a HTTPS server (port 443).
+This is a nice way to VPN yourself out of a restricted internet connection.
+Port knocking is not feasible as those special ports might be blocked too.

-A simplified alternative to port knocking, very handy for cases where your on restricted internet with only a few open ports.
+All connections to `l7knockknock` will automatically be proxied to the normal port, except when the first bytes of the connection match a special user chosen set of bytes.
+In that case, the connection is forwarded to the hidden server.

+Previously I was using a port multiplexer, but project such as shodan have discovered these hidden servers, and I started seeing multiple brute-force approaches. l7knockknock just adds a superficial layer of security by obscurity, so it won't make it that much safer for direct attacks, it just stops the broad scans of the whole internet.

+## Performance

+To increase performance of the proxying, l7knockknock uses splicing to get zero-copying performance.
+This means that there is almost no noticeable performance impact.

 ## Developing

-Since the api is quite linux specific, there is a custom docker image that can be used to build and run the knock-ssh application
+Since the API is quite Linux specific, there is a custom Docker image that can be used to build and test l7knockknock application

     # prepare docker image
-    docker build -t knock-ssh-build-env .
+    docker build -t l7knockknock-build-env .

     # run docker image on windows
-    docker run --rm -it -v "${PWD}:/root/build" knock-ssh-build-env
+    docker run --rm -it -v "${PWD}:/root/build" l7knockknock-build-env

     # run docker image on osx/linux
-    docker run --rm -it -v "$(pwd):/root/build" knock-ssh-build-env
+    docker run --rm -it -v "$(pwd):/root/build" l7knockknock-build-env

     # inside the container (starts with bash)
     make clean && make test-splice

     # you can also pass `make test-splice` directly to the run command
-    docker run --rm -it -v "${PWD}:/root/build" knock-ssh-build-env make test-splice
+    docker run --rm -it -v "${PWD}:/root/build" l7knockknock-build-env make test-splice